 Founded in 2014, Immersion began as a three-year partnership with the Aperture Foundation.
 The work created by the artist-laureates during their residencies was featured in exhibitions at the Aperture Gallery, New York, and in bilingual editions co-published by the Fondation d’entreprise Hermès and Aperture.

 In 2018, Immersion continues to develop together with its new partners: the San Francisco Museum of Modern Art (SFMOMA) in the United States and the Fondation Henri Cartier-Bresson (HCB) in Paris.
-The principle of alternating residencies between France and the United States remains in place.
-The laureates of the first five years of the programme were, in chronological order, Sylvain Couzinet-Jacques, Alessandra Sanguinetti, Taysir Batniji, Gregory Halpern, Vasantha Yogananthan and, finally, Raymond Meeks.
-Due to the global pandemic, the stateside residency of Immersion’s fifth laureate, Vasantha Yogananthan, will undertake his residency in the United States in 2021.
-Under the mentorship of Agnès Sire, artistic director of the Fondation Henri Cartier-Bresson, the French photographer will look to produce a new series of images around the theme of childhood.
-He will stay in New Orleans over the summer and live alongside the children of a city with a rich heritage that is today menaced by climate change.
-He will exhibit his work at SFMOMA, and then at the Fondation Henri Cartier-Bresson.
-This new chapter of the Immersion programme indeed offers laureates the opportunity of a solo exhibition at the prestigious French institution, which the Fondation d’entreprise Hermès has supported for a number of years as the exclusive patron of the Prix HCB.
+The laureates of the first six editions of the programme have been, in chronological order: Sylvain Couzinet-Jacques, Alessandra Sanguinetti, Taysir Batniji, Gregory Halpern, Vasantha Yogananthan and, finally, Raymond Meeks.
+Due to the global pandemic, the stateside residency of Immersion’s fifth laureate, Vasantha Yogananthan, was postponed until 2022.
+Under the mentorship of Agnès Sire, artistic director of the Fondation Henri Cartier-Bresson, the French photographer will produce a body of images around the theme of childhood, spending a summer in New Orleans to live amongst the children of this city that is both steeped in history and highly vulnerable to the effects of global warming.